The benefits of bulking up during the holiday season to gain muscle mass

 The holiday season is the perfect time of the year to experience new things inside and outside of the gym; nutrition included.
 If you want to do a “lean bulk” take it easy on the desserts but go wild on the protein-packed foods and be willing to take your weight training to the next level along with added cardio time, it’s simple science, if you want to grow you need to eat more but if you want to avoid getting extremely “fat” then it’s only natural to step up your training.

 The holidays are nice while they last but it’s always the post-holiday madness that will make anyone go nuts.
-As it was already mentioned above, the key to having a successful bulk is finding a balance between training and nutrition, the biggest mistake that non-bodybuilders do during the holiday season is increase their daily food intake while completely avoiding the gym.
+As it was already mentioned above, the key to having a successful bulk is finding a balance between training and nutrition, the biggest mistake that non-bodybuilders do during the holiday season increases their daily food intake while completely avoiding the gym.
 If you keep your workout regimen in check while taking advantage of the extra calories that your body will use then it shouldn’t really be a problem to get back in contest condition shape after your bulk is finished.

 The normal thing to do after a bulk would be moving forward and jumping into a simple cutting cycle, the key to successfully transition from a bulk to a cut is by simply going back to a regular and consistent nutritional routine.
-After all the turkey, cake, pie, alcohol and sweets, the body will greatly benefit from a simple high protein, medium carbohydrate and low fat diet.
+After all the turkey, cake, pie, alcohol and sweets, the body will greatly benefit from a simple high protein, medium carbohydrate, and low-fat diet.

 Stay away from the sugary foods that you consumed during the holiday season and pack your fridge with bodybuilder friendly foods.
 As far as training goes keep the cardio consistent and keep the weights heavy, the change of diet alone will highly benefit your wellbeing and performance inside and outside of the gym.
 Be consistent and try to stay away from cheat days for the first month or two, start playing with your diet and training based on your progress.